raspberrypilearning/flatgame-for-mentors/en/step_1.md

-## What you will make
+## What your club will make
-OR
-## What you will do - change meta if you use this

-A brief description - one or two sentences.
+Flatgames are a cross between videogames and zines.
+They are a fun way to do hands-on crafting and then make a simple game with the artwork.

 --- print-only ---
 ![ALT TEXT](images/IMAGE.png)